1. Home>

 Criarse in the Imperative Negative

 The Imperative Negative is used to give orders and commands, telling someone not to do something.
-For example, "no se críe", meaning "(to you formal) don't raise!".
+For example, "no se críe", meaning "(to you formal) don't grow!".

 In Spanish, the Imperative Negative is known as "El Imperativo Negativo".